Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

       SAPINST_START_GUI=false SAPINST_START_GUISERVER=false
       ```

-### Generating unattended installation parameter `inifile` for PAS/AAS
+### Generating unattended installation parameter `inifile` for Primary Application Server

-This section covers the manual generation of the ABAP PAS/AAS (Primary Application Server/Additional Application Server) unattended install file.
+This section covers the manual generation of the ABAP PAS (Primary Application Server) unattended install file.

-:hand: To generate the PAS/AAS inifiles you must have a fully built HANA DB and ASCS.
+:hand: To generate the PAS inifiles you must have a fully built HANA DB and ASCS.

 _**Note:** Steps prefixed with * may not be encountered in 2020 versions of SAP Products._

+1. Connect to the PAS
 1. Make and change to a temporary directory:

-   `mkdir /tmp/pas_workdir; cd $_`
+   `sudo install -d -m 0777 <sid>adm -g sapinst "/tmp/pas_workdir"; cd $_`
 1. The [Access SWPM](#Access-SWPM) steps will need to be completed on the target VM before you can access SWPM
 1. Connect to the PAS Node as Root user and launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input).
-Ensure that you update <sap_component> to PAS/AAS
+Ensure that you update <sap_component> to PAS
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
 1. Accept the security risk and authenticate with the systems ROOT user credentials
-1. Navigate through the drop-down menu:
-    1. For PAS "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "Primary Application Server Instance"
+1. Navigate through the drop-down menu: "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "Primary Application Server Instance"
-    1. For AAS ""SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "High-Availability System" > "Additional Application Server Instance"
 1. On the Parameter Settings Screen Select "Custom" and click "Next"
 1. Ensure the Profile Directory is set to `/sapmnt/<SID>/profile/` or  `/usr/sap/<SID>/SYS/profile` and click "Next"
 1. Set the Message Server Port to `36nn` where `nn` is the ASCS Instance number and click "Next"